 Contact us Today!

 If you or a loved one has suffered an injury or wrongful death in an accident in the Elmhurst, IL area, you need an experienced personal injury lawyer.
-Contact Agruss Law Firm, LLC for a free consultation.
+Contact Mike Agruss Law for a free consultation.
 We are a Chicago-based personal injury law firm, and helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people and not the powerful, we will take care of the insurance company, your medical bills, your property damage, and your lost wages under the attorney client relationship.
 We will handle your case quickly and advise you every step of the way, and we will not hesitate to go to trial for you.
-Lastly, Agruss Law Firm, LLC works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
+Lastly, Mike Agruss Law works on a contingency fee basis and is not paid attorneys’ fees unless we win your case.
 Our no-fee promise is that simple.
 You have nothing to risk when you hire us – only the opportunity to seek justice.